The Japanese American Storytelling Program

 Anna graduated from Chuo University, Faculty of Policy Studies, and holds a MA degree from the University of Hawai‘i at Manoa, Asian Studies Program (East-West Center Obuchi Student Scholarship recipient).
 She was selected for the 2017 TOMODACHI-Mitsui Leadership Program and is currently a participant of the U.S.-Japan Network for the Future Program (The Maureen and Mike Mansfield Foundation).
 She loves to travel, surf, and be an auntie to her nephews and niece.

-Ted Katagi (Tokyo) – Five Generations of Issei (in English)
+Ted Katagi (Tokyo, Japan) – Five Generations of Issei (in English)

 Speaker Biography